-Recently I have been away in Bali, the first week in Ubud on a course for yoga teachers learning how to teach yoga online, the second week in Canggu practising yoga in some great studios, trying out all the vegan cafes/restaurants and learning to surf.
+Recently I have been away in Bali, the first week in Ubud on a course for yoga teachers learning how to teach yoga online, the second week in Canggu practicing yoga in some great studios, trying out all the vegan cafes/restaurants, and learning to surf.

-I find practises like yoga, meditation, mindfulness, chanting (mantra), being silent in nature and other spiritual practises a great way to quieten the mind so we can more easily connect to our inner voice, our inner truth and inner knowing.
+I find practices like yoga, meditation, mindfulness, chanting (mantra), being silent in nature and other spiritual practices a great way to quieten the mind so we can more easily connect to our inner voice, our inner truth, and inner knowing.
 Our emotions are our inner guidance system and we could benefit greatly from listening to them more.
 If something doesn’t feel right, acknowledge it and find a way to work through it or move on from it.
 Likewise, if something feels right and in your heart of hearts you believe it to be good for you then it probably is.
 But, remember what felt great for you last week may not be so great for you the next.
-In a way it’s simple, we can find the answers within us if we listen with open hearts and without judgement and not over think or complicate matters.
+In a way it’s simple, we can find the answers within us if we listen with open hearts and without judgement and not overthink or complicate matters.

 I believe the times we ignore our intuition are when we don’t like what it is telling us, or the inner conflict between heart and head confuses us, or when we want the outcome to be different from where and what it is guiding us to.
 In this instance, we have to build up the courage to honour the messages we are hearing within and follow our individual wisdom regardless of what our mind is saying.
 There’s a purpose for intellect and ego, and also one for feelings and emotions, and a time and place for both.
 It’s our personal responsibility to start understanding when it’s best to listen to either one.